AdityaSharma4857/SSJCOE_IT_DEPT/README.md

 # SSJCOE_IT_DEPT

-Department Of Information Technology at Shivajirao S. Jondhale College Of Engineering, Dombivli (SSJCOE).
+Department Of Information Technology (IT) at Shivajirao S. Jondhale College Of Engineering, Dombivli East (SSJCOE).
 Author - Aditya Sharma